 Tsubaki Damage Care penetrates into hair to repair damage.
 Made especially for dry, permed, sun-damaged, color-treated and coarse hair.

 Tsubaki Volume Touch gives the needed volume to flat hair.
 Suitable for fine and thinning hair.
 This is the Tsubaki we have had in our bathroom for a long time, and I know it really works well for my family’s hair.

 Now, Shiseido always celebrates anniversaries in style.
 They are doing two cool things for a limited time.

 First, they collaborate with Mika Ninagawa.
 She is a Japanese photographer and director, known for her vibrant and brightly colored photographs of flowers, goldfish, and landscapes.
 What did Mika do for Shiseido Tsubaki?
 She turned one ordinary sento public bath into a Tsubaki heaven “Tsubaki Bath”.
 Inside is decorated with tsubaki and you get to try out Tsubaki products while having a bath.

 If you happen to be in Tokyo between February 21 and March 31, you get to try the Tsubaki Bath at Oshiage Onsen Hot Spring Daikoku-yu Public Bath.
 It’s located near SkyTree, so drop by after sightseeing.
 Entrance fee is 460 yen.

-The other cool thing they are doing for the celebration is the volume shampoo and conditioner set.
+All the other cool things they are doing for the celebration is the volume shampoo and conditioner set.
 It comes with a not-for-sale special Damage Care Water SaraSara 200ml in a cute bag, which is especially designed by Mika.
 But you need to hurry – a limited amount of the sets are produced and are available only for a limited time.

 Now, I know my family is ordering two sets of Volume Touch.